Back to Blog

 9. Makkah Museum (Al-Zaher Palace)

-Makkah Museum Al Zaher Palace
+Makkah Museum

 10. Birthplace of Prophet Muhammad (PBUH)

-Birthplace of Prophet Muhammad PBUH
+Birthplace of Prophet Muhammad (PBUH)

 11. Masjid al-Khayf

 You will find this mosque in Mina, where numerous prophets prayed.
-Its name comes from the Arabic word for “decline,” referring to its location.
+Its legacy makes every prayer you offer here special.

 12. Hudaybiyyah